in

 oatmeal porridge snacks for diabetes

-Top your oatmeal with fenugreek seeds which are known for their role in lowering the risk of type 2 diabetes because they are helpful in weight loss.
+Top your Oatmeal with Fenugreek seeds which are known for their role in lowering the risk of type 2 diabetes.

 Popcorns are energy deficient as they provide only 31 calories in one cup.
 They also contain fiber which classifies them as a good choice for diabetics.